MakeSchool-Tutorials/Habitual-Swift4/P06-Persistence/content.md

    - We create a constant that is going to store the value of the current habit's last completion date
    - With that value we check if that date was yesterday
    - If so then we increment the streak of the habit by 1
-   - If the it wasn't completed yesterday we set the current streak to 1 denoting either it's a new habit or the user lost their streak on the habit
+   - If it wasn't completed yesterday we set the current streak to 1 denoting either it's a new habit or the user lost their streak on the habit

 Step 15: We then check if the current streak of our chosen habit is better than that habit's best streak!